For MDU's activities to be as good as possible it’s important that as a student you tell us what you think of your education.

 The Student Ombudsman, your support during your period of study

-There is a student ombudsman working at MDH, whose duty is to guide you as a student if you are experiencing problems during the time you are studying at the University.
+There is a student ombudsman working at MDU, whose duty is to guide you as a student if you are experiencing problems during the time you are studying at the University.